Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We consider an active RIS-empowered ISAC system as depicted in Fig. \ref{fig:system_model}, in which a dual-funcional BS simultaneously performs multi-user communication and colocated radar sensing functions.
-Particularly, the BS equipped with $N_\mathrm{t}$ transmit antennas and $N_\mathrm{r}$ receive antennas communicates with $K$ single-antenna users and senses one potential target in the blind area with the aid of an $M$-element active RIS.
+We consider an active RIS-empowered ISAC system as depicted in Fig. \ref{fig:system_model}, in which a dual-functional BS simultaneously performs multi-user communication and co-located radar sensing functions.
+Particularly, the BS equipped with $N_\mathrm{t}$ transmit antennas and $N_\mathrm{r}$ receive antennas communicates with $K$ single-antenna users and senses one potential target with the aid of an $M$-element active RIS.
+The target is located in the blind zone of the BS, where the direct BS-target link is blocked by obstacles.
 For simplicity, we adopt the assumption that $N_\mathrm{t} = N_\mathrm{r} = N$ in the following.
 To achieve both satisfactory communication and sensing performance, the transmit dual-functional signal in the $l$-th time slot is composed of precoded communication symbols and radar signals, which can be expressed as

 where $\mathbf{s}_{\mathrm{c}}[l] \in \mathbb{C}^K$ denotes the communication symbols satisfying $\mathbb{E}\{\mathbf{s}_{\mathrm{c}}[l] \mathbf{s}_{\mathrm{c}}[l]^{H}\} =\mathbf{I}_K$ and $\mathbf{s}_{\mathrm{r}}[l] \in \mathbb{C}^N$ denotes the radar signals with $\mathbb{E}\{\mathbf{s}_{\mathrm{r}}[l] \mathbf{s}_{\mathrm{r}}[l]^{H}\} =\mathbf{I}_N$, $\mathbb{E}\{\mathbf{s}_{\mathrm{c}}[l] \mathbf{s}_{\mathrm{r}}[l]^{H}\} =\mathbf{0}$. $\mathbf{W}_{\mathrm{c}} \in \mathbb{C}^{N \times K}$ and $\mathbf{W}_{\mathrm{r}} \in \mathbb{C}^{N \times N}$ represent the communication/radar beamforming matrices, respectively.
 Furthermore, we define $\mathbf{W} \eqdef [\mathbf{W}_{\mathrm{c}}~\mathbf{W}_{\mathrm{r}}]$ and $\mathbf{s}[l] \eqdef [\mathbf{s}_{\mathrm{c}}[l]^T~\mathbf{s}_{\mathrm{r}}[l]^T]^T$ for brevity.